 1) The offers that Division 1 FBS colleges have extended to athletes are gathered from recruiting services.
 The rankings on this site are based upon combined data retrieved from the Rivals and ESPN services.
 This results in what may be the most comprehensive collection of offers in existence.

-2) Each offer is assigned a value based upon the relative success of the program that extended the offer.
+2) Each offer is assigned a value based upon rankings derived from players’ commitments and the offers they decline.
 A description of the weighting methodology, along with the values for each program, can be found here: http://www.rankbyoffers.com/teamweightings/

 3) All of the points for a player’s offers are added together to calculate that player’s total offer points.